susanna-m-weber/susanna-m-weber.github.io/README.md

 ## Research
 I’m currently a Biomedical Engineering Ph.D. student at Columbia University, where I'm advised by [Dr. Christoph Juchem↗](https://www.engineering.columbia.edu/faculty/christoph-juchem) as part of the [MR SCIENCE Lab↗](https://juchem.bme.columbia.edu/).
-My resarch focuses on multi-coil cardiac shimming - improving the homogeneity of the B0 field to acquire diagnostically useful images at high fields.
+My resarch focuses on designing and building coils for multi-coil cardiac shimming - improving the homogeneity of the B0 field to acquire diagnostically useful images at high fields.

 &nbsp;
 &nbsp;